yushiangfu/study-notes/f0-console.md

 ## <a name="introduction"></a> Introduction

-I hadn't been through any evolvement of the teletype, terminal, or its pseudo replacement, but merely trying to summarize what I have learned.
-First is teletype, which has nothing to do with the computer; people press a button, and the device prints that character onto the paper accordingly.
+The teletype, initially unrelated to computers, allowed users to input characters that were printed onto paper.
-Afterward, computers were invented, and teletypes were adopted as input and output devices because of their readiness and capabilities.
+As computers emerged, teletypes were repurposed as input and output devices due to their suitability.
-Teletype then wasn't part of the computer but worked as a terminal, along with others, connected to a computer to share the expensive resource.
+While not an integral part of the computer, teletypes functioned as terminals connected to computers, enabling users to interact with the shared resource.
-Gradually personal computers became much more affordable, and the terminal/computer model was further simplified and incorporated into one PC.
+Over time, as personal computers became more affordable, the terminal/computer model was simplified, and terminals were integrated into a single PC.
-The terminal was first emulated in the kernel but later moved to userspace considering flexibility, thus the pseudo terminal design (master/slave).
+Initially emulated in the kernel, terminal functionality eventually transitioned to userspace, resulting in the design of pseudo terminals with master and slave components for enhanced flexibility.

 ## <a name="tty-and-pty"></a> TTY & PTY

 ### TTY

-Whether it's a traditional hardware terminal or modern software PuTTY, they're other entities accessing the target machine through the UART cable.
+Whether it's a traditional hardware terminal or a modern software application like PuTTY, both serve as interfaces to access a target machine via a UART cable.
-For example, starting from PuTTY, the data traverse through hardware, UART driver, line discipline, TTY driver, and eventually the shell.
-After the command interpretation and processing, the output tracks the same way (data path) back and displays at the endpoint.
+When using PuTTY as an example, data passes through various components before reaching the shell, and the same path is taken for output display:

 - TTY driver
-    - manage session IO
+  - Manages session input and output.
-- line discipline
+- Line discipline
-    - handle character echo, ^C, line editing, ...
+  - Handles tasks such as character echo, ^C interrupts, line editing, and more.
 - UART driver
-    - control hardware component
+  - Controls the hardware component responsible for UART communication.

 <p align="center"><img src="images/console/tty.png" /></p>